How Much Does Chimney Lead Flashing Cost?

 Vinyl Flashing

-Vinyl flashing is a lightweight material that is a popular choice among contractors.
-It costs slightly more than aluminium.
-It's not the best material for chimneys, but it's common in areas without harsh weather.
+Vinyl flashing is a lightweight material which costs slightly more than aluminium.
+Although lightweight, it is not the best material for chimneys, but it can be used in areas without harsh weather.

 Vinyl can become brittle and crack or break, making it an unsuitable material for areas having a lot of wet or humid weather.
 Vinyl is not the best material for withstanding high temperatures, which is why it is not commonly used in chimneys.